-In addition to natural languages, I/O examples also provide an easily accessible, unambiguous, and flexible way to describe the target functionalities. \textbf{First}, I/O examples offer a straightforward and user-friendly alternative when natural-language descriptions are unavailable.
-For end-users who lack programming expertise and usually struggle to articulate functionalities effectively, I/O examples allow them to communicate their intentions simply~\cite{Gulwani2016PBE}.
-For reverse engineering tasks~\cite{Reverse-Synthesis} (e.g., binary de-obfuscation~\cite{deobfuscation}) whose goal is to reproduce existing programs or interfaces with unknown functionalities, I/O examples can be iteratively gathered through interactions to reveal these functionalities. \textbf{Second}, I/O examples are concrete and precise, able to reduce misunderstanding in functional descriptions~\cite{balog2017deepcoder, InductiveProgramming}.
+In addition to natural language, I/O examples also provide an easily accessible, unambiguous, and flexible way to describe the target functionalities. \textbf{First}, I/O examples offer a straightforward and user-friendly alternative when natural-language descriptions are unavailable.
+For non-expert users who struggle to articulate requirements clearly, I/O examples provide a straightforward way to express their intent~\cite{Gulwani2016PBE}.
+For reverse engineering tasks~\cite{Reverse-Synthesis} (e.g., binary de-obfuscation~\cite{deobfuscation}) whose goal is to reproduce existing programs or interfaces with unknown functionalities, I/O examples can be iteratively gathered through interactions to reveal these functionalities. \textbf{Second}, I/O examples are concrete and precise, being able to reduce misunderstanding in functional descriptions~\cite{balog2017deepcoder, InductiveProgramming}.
 Specifically, I/O examples clearly illustrate the expected outputs for specific inputs, offering clear guidance on program behavior~\cite{TDD-clear}.
-This characteristic allows I/O examples in functional descriptions to directly serve as tests, enabling automated and efficient correctness checking of the generated code~\cite{TDD-astest, TDD-quick}. \textbf{Third}, I/O examples can be dynamically updated to clarify, refine, or expand the target functionalities.
+This characteristic allows I/O examples in functional descriptions to serve as tests directly, enabling automated and efficient correctness checking of the generated code~\cite{TDD-astest, TDD-quick}. \textbf{Third}, I/O examples can be dynamically updated to clarify, refine, or expand the target functionalities.
 For instance, both the failing tests and the observed edge cases during development can be used to create new I/O examples, aiding in the adaptive clarification and refinement of functionality descriptions~\cite{TDD-astest, TDD-improve}.